How Long Do RV Batteries Last?

 For instance, in our fifth wheel, we have a full sized residential refrigerator.
 It draws a tremendous amount of power.
 We have 4 6v deep cycle batteries wired in series and parallel, to provide enough power to run just the fridge 14-15 hours a day.
 We have to run our generator at least 8 hours a day in order to keep the batteries charged.

 Just another pair of 6v batteries is enough to run the rest of the rig with ample to spare.
 Residential refrigerators are not the best appliance choice for boondocking.
+This type of battery set up also adds a great deal to the overall weight of the rig.

 Some typically AC appliances are made in DC (12v) versions for use in RV’s.
 For instance a typical RV refrigerator can run on either 120v electric or can be run on propane, which allows a great savings for boondocking.
 There are also a few 12v refrigerators available on the market if you wish to run the RV’s battery power to the fridge but do not want the inverter.